About British Columbia Golf

 British Columbia has long enjoyed a reputation as one of the premier golf destinations in North America.
 With unparalleled variety ranging from lush coastal rainforests to semi-arid desert, and spectacular natural scenery offering everything from breathtaking mountain views to ocean vistas, British Columbia’s golf courses offer something for everyone.

-In 2007, the International Association of Golf Tour Operators (IAGTO) named BC as the Best Golf Destination in North America.
-In recent years, 10 new BC golf courses have made it to the lists of “Best New Canadian Golf Courses” as awarded by ScoreGolf Magazine, including a sweep of the top three in 2010: The Ridge Course at Predator Ridge in Vernon, Shadow Mountain in Cranbrook and Redstone Resort in Rossland.
+The International Association of Golf Tour Operators (IAGTO) named BC as the Best Golf Destination in North America in 2007.
+In recent years, 10 new British Columbia golf courses have made it to the lists of “Best New Canadian Golf Courses” as awarded by ScoreGolf Magazine, including a sweep of the top three in 2010: The Ridge Course at Predator Ridge in Vernon, Shadow Mountain in Cranbrook and Redstone Resort in Rossland.

 The province’s popularity is due in large part to world-class courses designed by leading-edge golf architects.
 Arnold Palmer, Jack Nicklaus and Robert Trent Jones, along with well-known Canadian architects such as Les Furber and Thomas McBroom, are among the many who have worked their magic in British Columbia.